sherlock-project/sherlock/docs/removed-sites.md

 ## pvpru

-As of 2020-06-20, pvpru uses CloudFlair, and because of this we get a "Access denied" error whenever we try to check for a username.
+As of 2020-06-20, pvpru uses CloudFlare, and because of this we get a "Access denied" error whenever we try to check for a username.

 ```json